 This tip depends on the area in which you live.
 If you’re in a super hot climate or an area prone to droughts and wildfires, or an area where it’s really hard to get a burn permit, feel free to skip this one.
 Many of us don’t have these restrictions on fire, and having a bonfire pit where friends and family can gather around and enjoy the great outdoors next to an immensely soothing crackling fire can take your outdoor space to the next level.
 Studies have shown that sitting next to a fire lowers our blood pressure and makes us feel more social.
 Many theorize this is because fire symbolized safety and survival to ancient humans.

 2. Learn About Local Flora And Fauna

 Depending on where you live, gardening trends might have your yard filled with foreign plants.
+Flower plants like hydrangeas look very beautiful and if maintained well, they come every year.
 It turns out that this has a big impact on wildlife and how much maintenance your garden requires.
 Planting local species of flowers and shrubs not only helps out the local wildlife in your area but also drastically reduces the care your garden requires on a weekly or daily basis.
 If the plants are native to your area, there is a higher chance they’ll be happy with the soil you’ve got, as well as the rain levels and temperatures.